Yevlakh: Economy

+Libraries

+There are 45 libraries that serve the population of the district.
+Ten of them are located in the city center and 35 in the villages.

 Music and media

-The regional channel El TV is headquartered in the city.
+The regional channel EL TV is headquartered in the city.

 Transport

 Air

 Yevlax Airport is the only airport in the city.
 The airport is connected by bus to the city center.
-There are domestic flights to Baku.

 Rail

 Yevlakh sits on one of the Azerbaijani primary rail lines running east–west connecting the capital, Baku, with the rest of the country.
 The Kars–Tbilisi–Baku railway will run along the line through the city.
 The railway provides both human transportation and transport of goods and commodities such as oil and gravel.

 Yevlakh's Central Railway Station is the terminus for national and international rail links to the city.
-The Kars–Tbilisi–Baku railway, which will directly connect Turkey, Georgia and Azerbaijan, began to be constructed in 2007 and is scheduled for completion in 2015.
-The completed branch will connect Yevlakh with Tbilisi in Georgia, and from there, trains will continue to Akhalkalaki, and Kars in Turkey.
+The Kars–Tbilisi–Baku railway, which will directly connect Turkey, Georgia and Azerbaijan, began to be constructed in 2007 and has been completed in 2015.
+The completed branch connects Yevlakh with Tbilisi in Georgia, and from there, trains continue to Akhalkalaki, and Kars in Turkey.